 The book is okay.
-Let me mention something that I particularly liked about it first: its design.
-The whole book looks very slick, and it comes with some nice (if partly overly processed) photographs shot by the author as well.
-Much appreciated.
+Let me mention something that I liked about it first: its design.
+The whole book looks very slick, and it comes with some nice (if partly overly processed) photographs shot by the author.

 This book reminded me of Michael Wigge‘s account of his own world tour, which was short and bland.
-FSK’s writing was better than that of Wigge though, mainly because I think he put more effort into it.
-There was just a bit more substance in this book.
-Maybe there will be less explaining and more storytelling in the next one?
+Körner’s writing, however, was a bit better than that of Wigge, and he seems to have put more effort into it.